-- Practicing Self-awareness.
 This practice is a powerful tool.
 Self-awareness will allow you to know what your weakness and strengths are.
-When you look at yourself and discover your limits, you can set goals in the midst of adversity.
+When you look at yourself and discover your limits, you can set goals amid adversity.

-- Seeing crises as opportunities.
 Nothing happens in life without God allowing it to happen.
-The ways in which you interpret your adversities will determine the emotions you will experience.
-Your adversity can be seen as a calamity or as an opportunity to grow in your life.
+How you interpret your adversities will determine the emotions you will experience.
+Your adversity can see as a calamity or as an opportunity to grow in your life.

-- Practicing mindfulness, living in the here and now.
 The Bible says, in Matthew 6:25-34: Do not worry about tomorrow.
-Tomorrow will worry about its own things.
+Tomorrow will worry about its things.
 Aim to live in the here and now.
 Accept what God has given you today and leave tomorrow and its concerns in God’s hands.

-- Managing their emotions.
 The Holy Spirit begins that work in you by helping you develop self-control.
-If your earthly parents forsake you, and didn’t teach you how to manage your emotions, Jehovah will receive you and will help you grow emotionally.
+If your earthly parents forsook you and didn’t teach you how to manage your emotions, Jehovah will receive you and will help you grow emotionally.

-- Seeking help from others.
-Resilient people seek company in the midst of their pain.
+Resilient people seek company amid their pain.
 The natural tendency of the human mind is to withdraw when facing trauma.
 The brain shuts down before trauma.
 You must fight against yourself and not isolate yourself in the face of the crisis.